Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Below are the circumstances under which you automatically have the right to work in the UK:

-Let’s see how you can prove your right to work in each of the above cases.
+Let’s see how you can prove your right to work in the above cases.

 You can prove your British or Irish citizenship by providing the country’s passport, even if it’s expired.

-Alternatively, you can use another country’s passport if you don’t have a British or Irish passport.
+Alternatively, you can use a passport from another country if you don’t have a British or Irish passport.
 However, the passport must be stamped or have a sticker indicating your right of abode.

 What if you don’t have either of the passports?

-If you don’t have a British, Irish, or country of origin passport, you must show your employer two different documents.
+You must show your employer two documents if you don’t have a British, Irish, or country of origin passport.

 Document 1: One bearing your name and National Insurance number.
 Such a document can be a tax document like a P45 or a letter from the Department for Work and Pensions (DWP).